koulakis/banana-collector-deep-reinforcement-learning/README.md

 ## Solution
 The problem is solved by training an agent using a deep Q-learning architecture with some improvements including double DQL, prioritized experience replay and dueling DQN.
-For more details look in the (corresponding report)[<tbd>].
+For more details look in the [corresponding report](https://github.com/koulakis/banana-collector-deep-reinforcement-learning/blob/master/Report.ipynb).

 ## Setup project
 To setup the project follow those steps: